Ph.D. in Theatre

 4. Academic suspension for ethical or legal misconduct as specified in student code.

 On occasion, the Department of Theatre and Film offers a limited number of assistantship positions in the summer.
 The exact number of positions varies from year to year and is dependent on instructional and production program needs.
 Graduate students should not assume they will automatically receive summer assistantships if requested.
+They should also be aware that availability of summer teaching assistantships is directly linked to course enrollment.

 A. Financial Aid: